-- 4.1.
-Overtime is defined as any time worked in excess of the ordinary hours specified pursuant to clause 3. - 4.2.
+- 4.2.
 Overtime will be worked by mutual agreement between the employer and employee working such overtime. - 4.3.
 Overtime shall be paid at the rate of time and a half. - 4.4.
 Where an employee is required to work overtime for more than one hour after completing the usual shift or usual days work and such overtime extends over the employee's usual meal time, the employer shall provide a meal. - 4.5.
 No overtime shall be payable when employees interchange shifts for their own convenience in accordance with sub clause 3.11.